madeofpendletonwool/Pinepods-Docs/docs/API/database_queries.md

 ```
 ### GET /api/data/saved_episode_list/{user_id}

 This endpoint retrieves a list of episodes saved by a specific user.
 Requires API key for authentication.
+Can only return saved episodes for yourself.

 Request Headers
 ```